thielem/akiflow-python-sdk/README.md

 > **Disclaimer:** This project is **not affiliated with, endorsed by, or associated with Akiflow** in any way.
 It is an unofficial, community-built SDK.
 The underlying API is undocumented and **may change at any time without notice**, which could break this library.
 Use at your own risk.

-A lightweight Python SDK for the Akiflow task management API.
+A lightweight Python SDK for the Akiflow task management software.
 Built on `httpx` with full type annotations.

 ## Status